Skip to content

 2. Concept Interpretation (mapping discovered concepts to human-understandable elements)

-3. Concept-to-Output Attribution (assessing concept relevance to model outputs) [Work in progress]
+3. Concept-to-Output Attribution (assessing concept relevance to model outputs)

 Available Concept Interpretation Techniques:

-Concept Interpretation Techniques Added Soon:
+Concept Interpretation Techniques Added in the future:

 Concept-to-Output Attribution: